Pacey Witter: Season 3

 To encourage Joey's art, Pacey rents her a wall.
 He eventually acts on his feelings and kisses Joey.
 She reacts furiously to the possible implications on their friendships.
 Pacey is also extremely concerned about the possible demise of his friendship with Dawson due to his feelings for Joey.
 He attempts to tell Dawson during a camping trip but chickens out.

-Pacey's childhood friend, Will Krudski, comes along on a spring break visit to Dawson's Aunt Gwen in Stolen Kisses.
-While there Pacey and Joey feel tense and uncomfortable.
-Joey eventually admits to Pacey that she felt a spark when he touched her.
-Pacey counts to 10 and kisses her.
-However, Dawson's aunt interrupts the kiss.
-Later that night they both confess their feelings for each other, both saying that even though it's tearing them apart they can't get rid of it.
+Pacey's childhood friend, Will Krudski, joins them during a spring break visit to Dawson's Aunt Gwen.
+While there, Pacey and Joey find themselves increasingly tense and uncomfortable around each other.
+Joey eventually admits that she felt a spark when Pacey touched her, prompting him to count to ten before kissing her.
+Their kiss is interrupted by Dawson's aunt, but later that night, they confess their feelings for each other, acknowledging that, despite how much their feelings are tearing them apart, neither can make them go away.

-When Dawson accidentally learns of Pacey and Joey's burgeoning relationship from Jen weeks after it begins, he reacts furiously.
-He ends his friendship with Pacey and vies for Joey’s attention.
-Joey, sensing her actions could end her friendship with Dawson permanently, reluctantly breaks things off with Pacey.
-Despite this, Dawson refuses to forgive Pacey.
+When Dawson accidentally learns about Pacey and Joey's burgeoning relationship from Jen several weeks after it begins, he reacts furiously, ending his friendship with Pacey and competing for Joey's attention.
+Fearing that her relationship with Pacey will permanently damage her friendship with Dawson, Joey reluctantly breaks things off with Pacey.
+Dawson, however, remains unwilling to forgive Pacey.

-During the Anti-prom, Pacey goes with Andie as his date, and Joey goes with Dawson.
-She gets uncomfortable with the situation, and Jack encourages her to attempt to set an example for Dawson and Pacey.
-She asks Pacey to dance with her, infuriating Dawson and leading to another fight.
-Joey again chooses her friendship with Dawson.
+At the Anti-Prom, Pacey attends with Andie while Joey goes with Dawson.
+Joey becomes increasingly uncomfortable with the situation, and Jack encourages her to set an example for both Dawson and Pacey.
+She asks Pacey to dance, infuriating Dawson and leading to another confrontation.
+Joey ultimately chooses her friendship with Dawson once again.